fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-node-healthchecks.md

 We're going to use [cURL](https://curl.se/), make sure that you have it installed otherwise install it in your operating system.

 In any case, you should have the Node running to be able to follow the steps.
-We'll use the Docker Container version but if you have a custom setup in a server or host you'll be able to follow.
+We'll use the Docker compose Stack version but if you have a custom setup in a server or host you'll be able to follow.

 For the ones who followed the [getting started guide](#fleek-network-getting-started-guide), the following request should be familiar.